Cascadia: An Efficient Cascade Serving System for Large Language Models: Scheduling Algorithm in

+\jyh{As shown in Algorithm 1, the routing strategy (obtained from routing solver) determines how many requests should be routed to each model in the cascade, thus determining the workload distribution among models.
+Given the \textbf{workload distribution} and \textbf{resource limit}, the deployment solver aims to determine the optimal \textbf{deployment plan}, which includes the resource allocation and parallelism strategies for models within cascades.} An example deployment plan is shown in~\autoref{fig:milp}.

-The inner optimization of our scheduling algorithm determines the optimal model deployment plan based on the routing strategy and resource constraints.
-An example deployment plan is shown in~\autoref{fig:milp}.
-Assume a total of $N$ GPUs serve a model cascade with $C$ model types, $\{c_1, c_2, \dots, c_C\}$, where $c_i$ denotes the $i$-th model type.
-The outer-layer routing strategy provides incoming workload information $\mathcal{W}=\{w_1,w_2,\dots,w_C\}$ for each model type, including average input/output sequence lengths and request arrival rate.
-We use $\mathcal{F}={f_1,f_2,\dots,f_C}$ to denote the number of GPUs allocated per model.
-The total allocation must not exceed available GPUs, i.e., $\sum_{i=1}^{C}f_i\leq N$.
+Assume a total of $N$ GPUs serve a model cascade with $C$ model types, $\{c_1, c_2, \dots, c_C\}$, where $c_i$ denotes the $i$-th model type. \jyh{The incoming workload information is denoted as $\mathcal{W}=\{w_1,w_2,\dots,w_C\}$, where each $w_i$ includes the distributions of input/output sequence lengths and the request arrival rate for the $i$-th model type.} We use $\mathcal{F}=\{f_1,f_2,\dots,f_C\}$ to denote the number of GPUs allocated per model, \jyh{the total allocation must not exceed the resource limit, i.e., $\sum_{i=1}^{C}f_i\leq N$.
+Given this setup, our deployment solver (\underline{\textbf{i}}) determines the parallelism strategy for each specific resource allocation $f_i$, and (\underline{\textbf{ii}}) uses an MILP to optimize the overall resource allocation $\mathcal{F}$.}